IHE/ITI.Topologies/topologies.md

 This white paper proposes strategies that can be used to manage a complex, multi-layered network and represent it in a centralized directory, with the mCSD integration profile being the basis of the directory used in examples.
 It would be potentially useful for IHE's suite of integration profiles to specify normative, testable requirements for implementations to align with.
-Such requirements might take the form of either content profiles on the mCSD directory contents and optional endpoint discovery requirements for Care Services Selective Consumer actors.
+Such requirements might take the form of either content profiles on the mCSD directory contents and optional endpoint discovery requirements for Care Services Selective Consumer Actors.

 ### 6.2.3 Additional Targeting Capabilities in Cross Community Profiles

-The use cases and examples in this paper assume and/or imply that when a data consumer is searching for and requesting data from a data provider, it is generally interested in casting a wide net and thus receiving data from all available data providers.
+The use cases and examples in this white paper assume and/or imply that when a data consumer is searching for and requesting data from a data provider, it is generally interested in casting a wide net and thus receiving data from all available data providers.
 However, a consumer might wish to target only a single data provider where the source of the needed data is known.
 Targeting a single data provider would reduce the computational burden of searching for data across non-targeted providers as well as for the consumer.